-By nature of its operating business, Quadgas Finance Plc has not been significantly impacted by the COVID-19 pandemic and the Directors believe the current level of operating activity as reported in the income statement will continue in the foreseeable future, as the company will continue to provide long term finance for its immediate parent.
-The company is exposed to the expected credit loss on its intercompany loan with its immediate parent.
-COVID-19 has caused some movements in the loss calculation as a result of underlying market changes particularly in relation to credit spreads, however the movement in 2021 has not been significant.
+By nature of its operating business, Quadgas Finance Plc has not been significantly impacted by the COVID-19 pandemic or the ongoing conflict in Ukraine, and the Directors believe the current level of operating activity as reported in the income statement will continue in the foreseeable future, as the company will continue to provide long term finance for its immediate parent.
+The company is exposed to the risk of default on its intercompany loan with its immediate parent.
+The recent geopolitical uncertainties have increased volatility in the market and as a result credit spreads for a broad range of businesses has widened versus the previous year.
+Accordingly there has also been a widening in the company's calculated credit spreads which has caused movements in the loss calculation, however the movement in 2022 has not been significant.
 The company will continue to be exposed to such changes in the future.

-As a financing company, Quadgas Finance Plc is not impacted by climate change.
-For information on how climate change will impact the Group's operating company, Cadent Gas Limited, refer to the Strategic Report included in Cadent Gas Limited's Annual Report and Accounts 2020/2021.
+Climate change is a global challenge and an emerging risk to business, people and the environment across the world.
+As a financing company, Quadgas Finance Plc's operations are not directly or significantly impacted however, those of Cadent Gas Limited, the Group's operating company, are.
+It has a role to play in limiting warming by improving energy management, reducing carbon emissions and by helping its customers do the same.
+Investor awareness and interest in climate change matters continues to grow when making investment decisions and Cadent continues to engage with its investors in this area.
+For information on how climate change will impact the Group's operating company, Cadent Gas Limited, refer to the Strategic Report included in Cadent Gas Limited's Annual Report and Accounts 2021/2022.